Software engineers apply scientific and mathematical principles to create computer software and solve problems

 - an awareness of current issues affecting the industry and its technologies.

 Relevant work experience is a good way of demonstrating a genuine interest in computing and is regarded favourably by employers.
-Gain experience through course-related placements, opportunities to work shadow or a year in industry.
+There are opportunities to do this through course-related placements, work shadowing or a year in industry.

-Software engineers are employed in a very broad range of sectors.
+Software engineers are employed in large companies across a range of sectors, and increasingly in small to medium-sized enterprises (SMEs) too.

 Look for job vacancies at: